netarchivesuite/solrwayback/README.md

 ## About SolrWayback
-Solrwayback will only work with warc-indexer version 3.0+
+SolrWayback will only work with warc-indexer version 3.0+

 SolrWayback is web-application for browsing historical harvested ARC/WARC files similar to the Internet Archive Wayback Machine.
 The SolrWayback depends on a Solr server where Arc/Warc files have been indexed using the British Library WARC-Indexer.
-The Netsearch application is just a simple book keeping application on top of the WARC-Indexer that also controls the indexing.
 Unlike the Wayback Machine the SolrWayback does not need the CDX-server with meta data for the harvest.
 It only uses the Solr server and the raw Arc/Warc files.